0xxCodemonkey/SecretNET/README.md

   - [Transactions](#transactions)

 # General information
-The rough structure of the SecretNET client, from the user's perspective, is divided into the following areas:
+The rough structure of the Secret.NET client, from the user's perspective, is divided into the following areas:
 - **Queries** (accessible via ```Query``` property), to get informations from the blockchain or an smart contract.
 - **Transactions** (accessible via ```Tx``` property), to interact activly with the blockchain e.g. sending funds or calling smart contract methods.
 - **Permits** (accessible via ```Permit``` property) for requesting protected informations in a query, without the need for a separate transaction.